opf/openproject/docs/development/documentation/README.md

 ### Tools

 For people who (only) want to contribute to the documentation we can recommend a combination of GitHub Desktop and Typora.
+You can download GitHub desktop [here](https://desktop.github.com/).
+Find out [here](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/configuring-a-default-editor) how to set up a default text editor (e.g. Typora).
+The instructions for forking the OpenProject repository can be found [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop#forking-a-repository).

 ### Folder structure

 For each chapter, there is a folder.
-The folder name influences the URL of the docs page (e.g. this page is in the folder "documentation" within the folder "development".
+The folder name influences the URL of the docs page (e.g. this page is in the folder "documentation" within the folder "development").
 Within the folder, there is a file called "README.md"; this is the content of the documentation page.
 Screen-shots should be put in the same folder and can be inserted as shown above.

+### Licensing, Code of Conduct, Accessibility checklist, etc.